buraktnv/portfolio/README.md

 # My Portfolio App
-In my portfolio, I will use nextjs, tailwindcss,

----
+This is my portfolio app, I will share my experience, blogs and minimum things related to me here!

 ## 🚀 Features
 Home – Engaging introduction and overview
 Projects – Showcase of personal and collaborative projects with descriptions and links